 From 1993 to 2007, Sharon was harpist with the University of Connecticut Wind Ensemble and Orchestra.
 In November 2004, she participated in a performance with the University of Connecticut Studio Orchestra at Carnegie Hall in a commissioned work honoring the fallen of 9/11.

 For 22 years, Sharon was harpist with the Manchester Symphony Orchestra & Chorale (MSOC), retiring in December 2016, and principal harpist with the New Britain Symphony Orchestra from 1998 to 2010, when the organization closed for several years.
-She has also performed with the Farmington Valley, Waterbury, Hartford, Connecticut Virtuosi and Willimantic Symphony Orchestras as well as the Greater Middletown Chorale under the batons of Larry Allen and Joseph D’Eugenio.
+She has also performed with the Farmington Valley, Waterbury, Hartford, Connecticut Virtuosi and Willimantic Symphony Orchestras as well as the Greater Middletown Chorale under the batons of Larry Allen and his successor, Joseph D’Eugenio.

-In 1999, Sharon provided a copy of the CD to Sarah Ferguson, Duchess of York, at a special event in Hartford, CT where she was guest speaker and Sharon was chosen to provide the music.
+In 1999, Sharon gave a copy of the CD to Sarah Ferguson, Duchess of York, at a special event in Hartford, CT where she was guest speaker and Sharon was chosen to provide the music.

 Because much of her work has focused on showcasing the harp as a versatile solo instrument, Sharon is providing recordings of the selections she often played at special events to the public at a nominal charge (see Online Store).
 Many are her own unique arrangements which provided not only entertainment at weddings, receptions and other celebrations, but also comfort during meditative and solemn times.